beaker-project/beaker/documentation/user-guide/customizing-installation.rst

     the installer to automatically select a suitable partition layout.
 Set this variable if you want to supply explicit partitioning commands in some other way, for example in a ``<ks_append/>`` section.

+``no_networks``
+    Omits the ``network`` command.
+By default when no specific network is requested for a recipe, the kickstart will include ``network --bootproto=dhcp`` which causes the installer to obtain it's networking configuration from DHCP server.
+Set this variable if you want to supply explicit network setting in kernel options.

 ``no_repo_<id>``
     Omits repo of the given id.
 You can find repo id for a particular distro